enriquecardoza/Samque.exe/README.md

 Project focused in the level editor and data manipulation.

-Project wonking on progress, please consider that there may be errors.
+Project working on progress, please consider that there may be errors.